Meet Amanda Leviner

-While in law school, she become involved with the Maes Law Firm on a volunteer basis and was brought on as an associate upon being sworn into the SC Bar in November, 2014.
+While in law school, she became involved with the Maes Law Firm on a volunteer basis and was brought on as an associate upon being sworn into the SC Bar in November, 2014.
 In 2017 Amanda purchased the business and named it the Leviner Law Firm, maintaining its roots in domestic litigation while developing her role as a guardian ad litem for private domestic and probate matters.
 She currently serves on the executive board of the Dorchester County Bar as the Chairperson of the Family Court Liaison Committee.
 She also serves on the Board of Directors for Summerville DREAM and the Board of Directors for the Public Works Art Center.
 Each month, Amanda leads a mentorship program at a local group home, reaching out specifically to teenage girls in the custody of the state.

 She and her husband currently live in Summerville with their two golden retrievers.
 They serve a house church each Sunday morning in their living room and in their spare time they enjoy spending time with friends and paddle boarding the Ashley River.